 Feed a species appropriate diet, in as natural (unprocessed and un-contaminated) a form possible, whilst respecting animal welfare in the supply chain and the sustainability needs of the planet.

 Some of the challenges facing our dogs today include:

-- In the wild, if a dog gets old it will die if it can’t hunt and keep up with the pack.
-In addition, dogs are allowed to move like dogs, and keep themselves very fit through daily hunting and roaming etc. They eat when they can, and are not overfed with processed food that can put stress on their organs such as their pancreas.
+- 🟡 In the wild, if a dog gets old it will die if it can’t hunt and keep up with the pack.
+In addition, dogs are allowed to move like dogs and keep themselves very fit through daily hunting and roaming, etc. They eat when they can, and are not overfed with processed food that can put stress on their organs such as their pancreas.
 They are not exposed daily to a multitude of chemical toxins in their food and environment, the list goes on.
-At Rocketo we recognise that if we want our dogs to thrive in human environment, many need extra support.
-We also recognise that as owners we are not perfect, and that sometimes we make decisions that later we learn from, if and when our dogs develop problems.
-Our supplements therefore fill this gap.
+At Rocketo we recognize that if we want our dogs to thrive in a human environment, many need extra support.
+We also recognize that as owners we are not perfect and that sometimes we make decisions that later we learn from, if and when our dogs develop problems.
+Our supplements, therefore, fill this gap.

 The philosophy behind our food is simple – as nature intended.
 So what would a dog eat in the wild, and how do we need to adapt this to take into account the modern challenges faced by dogs in a human environment?

 There is a lot of controversy at present about whether a wolf’s diet should be taken as a healthy model for our domesticated dogs.
 That is the beauty of science – we are always learning, and beliefs shift as new evidence is understood.